zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-2.md

 A programmer's text editor that allows the participants to have multiple files open at one time and includes syntax highlighting.
 Recommended applications, **pick one**:

-- [Sublime Text 2][sublime-text-2] **best choice for everyone**
+- [Sublime Text 2][sublime-text-2] (recommended)
 - [vim][vim]
 - [emacs][emacs]

-The [chef-client][omnibus-installer] application which includes the `knife` command line utility
+The [chef-client][omnibus-installer] application which includes the <codeinline>knife</codeinline> command line utility

 ### Homework

-Before participating in [Chef Fundamentals Module 3][spring-fund-week-3], you may want to get a little more information on exactly what happens when you run the `chef-client` application.
-Checkout this video for a detailed explanation of the `chef-client` run.
+Before participating in [Chef Fundamentals Module 3][spring-fund-week-3], you may want to get a little more information on exactly what happens when you run the <codeinline>chef-client</codeinline> application.
+Checkout this video for a detailed explanation of the <codeinline>chef-client</codeinline> run.
 After viewing this video, you will be able to:

-* List all the steps taken by a `chef-client` during a run
+* List all the steps taken by a <codeinline>chef-client</codeinline> during a run
 * Explain the basic security model of Chef
 * Explain the concepts of the resource collection